- Base System: The Lodge 7.08kW System

 - Utility rates per kWh: Varies with time-of-use

-Our June install of the month comes from Stacy M. He built a beastly off-grid system with 24 panels and 16 batteries to power his barn in Washington.
+This install comes from Stacy M. He built a beastly off-grid system with 24 panels and 16 batteries to power his barn in Washington.

 Mother Nature did her best to stall the project.
 After a snowfall, the cement truck got stuck in the snow, and he had to make trips back and forth with the backhoe to haul the wet cement.
 But with some perseverance (and maybe a little time off for some fishing while the snow cleared), Stacy got the system up and running like a dream.